CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

 * Debuggable
 * Good comments

-This is the goal of having good practice; Creating a development environment that scales, simplify the work for all, and speed up development.
+This is one of the goal of having good practice; Creating a development environment that scales, simplify the work for all, and speed up development.
 As time pass, a larger and a better libraries exists for all to use.

+For this to exists, we need guidelines and best practice.

 Introduction